A First Responder Serving Her Community

 “As we could start to see the progression of things and become more natural, now I could see why we had to take those first steps,” she says.
 “When it started to come together, it became more exciting.”

-Shacklett’s service dog has been perform nightmare interruption; “rest” (where the dog rests its head on its handler’s leg to calm them); make eye contact to help reduce anxiety; and retrieve items.
+Shacklett’s service dog has been trained to perform nightmare interruption; “rest” (where the dog rests its head on its handler’s leg to calm them); make eye contact to help reduce anxiety; and retrieve items.

 Shacklett arrived at the VetDogs campus “with a completely open mind and open heart to the process,” she says.
 “I thought I was just going to get my dog, but the beautiful thing that happened was the relation¬ships that I formed during class.
 I walked away with a whole new group of brothers.
 My classmates were some of the most amazing men I’ve ever met in my life.
 I experienced such a deep level of healing on so many levels by going through this process with those particular individuals.”
 To this day, they keep in touch with one another.